 The family moved to Tifton, Georgia six or seven years after Harold’s birth.
 He drew pictures early in his life, and by the seventh grade Harold was working on portraits.
 After a few years, he began painting religious scenes on black velvet.
 These images were popular in black Georgia communities, but his patrons couldn’t afford to pay much so they were sold for $2.50 each.
-Black churches purchased many of these early paintings, but he also sold his work by the side of the road and knocked on many doors hoping to make a sale.
+Black churches purchased many of these early paintings.
+Harold also sold his work by the side of the road and knocked on many doors, hoping to make a sale.

 Harold dropped out of school at the age of 16, after his father died and he needed to make money to support his family.
 He moved back to Gifford the same year to work in the orange groves and with clean up crews.
-Upon returning to his place of birth, he reunited with a childhood friend named Dorothy.Against the wishes of her family, they became engaged.
+Upon returning to his place of birth, he reunited with a childhood friend named Dorothy and against the wishes of her family, they became engaged.
 In order to break up the young couple, Harold’s mother who still lived in Tifton, faked an illness and requested that Harold come home to care for her.
-While there, he got Caronias White pregnant, and they married.
-In order to keep his new family fed, Harold worked in the fields and at a car lot.
-He also sold his velvet paintings.
-In 1953 his house caught on fire, and looking for a fresh start, he returned to Gifford with Caronias and his daughter.
-It was at this time that he became intent in establishing himself as a successful artist.
-Dorothy, who would become the love of his life, still lived in Gifford, but had married Harry Collier.
-Her marriage, like Harold’s, was not a happy one.
-She still loved Harold.
+While there, he got Caronias White pregnant, and they were married.
+In order to keep his new family fed, Harold worked in the fields and at a car lot, also selling his velvet paintings.

 Harold Newton met Bean Backus in 1954, a year before Alfred Hair was introduced to the white landscape painter.
 Their friendship marked a turning point in Harold’s life.
-According to a 1959 article in the Miami Herald, Marjorie Silver reported that that when Harold knocked on the studio door “Backus was working on one of his distinctive sunlit, windswept pictures….
+According to a 1959 article in the Miami Herald, Marjorie Silver reported that when Harold knocked on the studio door “Backus was working on one of his distinctive sunlit, windswept pictures….
 He [Harold] was warmly welcomed and invited to sit around and watch.”
 The two artists had similar interests that overcame differences in race and economic status.
 Most sources agree that Bean encouraged Harold to change his subject matter to landscapes, although there is some documentation that he may have previously created some landscapes, perhaps on black velvet.
-Since Backus was painting on Upson board, Harold began using it for a painting surface as well.
-His began painting landscapes using house paint and brushes he purchased from the local dime store.
-He was able to sell these works for $10 a piece, considerably more than he had received from his religious scenes.
+Since Backus was painting on Upson board, Harold also began using it for a painting surface.
+He began painting landscapes using house paint and brushes purchased from the local dime store and was able to sell these works for $10 a piece, considerably more than he had received for religious scenes.

-No formal instruction ever took place between the two artists.
+No formal instruction ever took place between Backus and Harold.
 Don Brown, Bean’s Studio Manager, claimed that Harold’s skill at painting was something he “just picked up.”
-He’d watch Bean paint a scene, and go home and paint the same scene in about two hours.
+He’d watch Bean paint a scene and go home and paint the same scene in about two hours.
 He’d then bring his work back to show to Backus, amazing the elder artist.
 Brown claimed that Harold was just that talented, partly because he had a photographic memory.

-Once Alfred Hair met Harold, he became enamored by his artistic ability.
-According to his sister Gladys Hair Bennet, Alfred would sometimes skip school to watch him paint.
-Many others learned from Harold as well, including Roy McLendon, Mary Ann Carroll, Livingston Roberts, and Willie Daniels.
+When Alfred Hair met Harold, he became enamored by his artistic ability.
+According to his sister, Gladys Hair Bennet, Alfred would sometimes skip school to watch Harold paint.
+Many others learned from Harold as well, including Roy McLendon, Mary Ann Carroll, Livingston Roberts and Willie Daniels.
 But Harold didn’t teach through verbal instruction any more than Backus had done with him.
 He taught by example.
 Unlike Backus, however, who could easily carry on a conversation when he painted, Newton’s attention was fully focused on his work.
-When he worked, he didn’t drink or joke like so many of the other Highwaymen.
-Disciplined and serious about his role as an artist, he considered himself to be the “Greatest Artist in the South.”
+When he worked, he didn’t drink or joke around like so many of the other Highwaymen.
+Disciplined and serious about his role as an artist, it is said that he considered himself to be the “Greatest Artist in the South.”
 He was driven by the pride he had in his work, but he also knew he had to paint to live.
 Still, other than acknowledging his exceptional ability as an artist, according the Mary Ann Carroll, he considered himself just like everybody else.

-Newton’s work soon became popular and he stopped picking oranges.
+Harold’s work soon became popular and he stopped picking oranges.
 Early prices were only $10 but they quickly increased to $75 and more.
-Increasingly he took the roads north.
-He sold to doctors, lawyers, and businesspeople.
+Increasingly, he took the roads north.
+He sold to doctors, lawyers, and business people.
 Late in a day of sales, he would allow his paintings to go for lower prices.
 Rarely did he return home with unsold works.

 Word of mouth spread and sometimes customers came looking for him.
 He frequently exchanged his landscapes for car payments and other pending expenses such as rent.
 When his twins were born, he paid the hospital bills with some of his works, and they were displayed on the hospital walls.
 Harold, like several other Highwaymen, was able to get out of legal trouble in exchange for his paintings.
-Once when he was pulled over for speeding on Indian River Drive and couldn’t post bond, he got the money after selling two paintings to the deputy sheriff.
+Story goes that one time he was pulled over for speeding on Indian River Drive and couldn’t post bond, he got the money after selling two paintings to the deputy sheriff.
 He even had a little cash left over from the sale.

-Harold was soon able to purchase a new Eldorado Cadillac; this car made him stand out and envied by his neighbors and fellow painters.
+Harold was soon able to purchase a new Eldorado Cadillac.
+This car made him stand out and he was envied by his neighbors and fellow painters.
 As he journeyed, he’d often stop to fish, giving him time to enjoy the scenery and some quiet time alone.
 His love for fishing extended to an enjoyment for cooking and eating seafood.
-He’d eat live oysters and cook blowfish.
-But he loved other kinds of southern food as well, such as pigs’ feet.
-Like so many other people during the 1950s and 60s, both black and white, he listened to soul music and often sang Sam Cooke songs.
+He’d eat raw oysters and cook blow fish.
+But he loved other kinds of southern food as well, such as pigs feet.
+Like so many other people during the 1950s and 60s, both black and white, Harold listened to soul music and often sang Sam Cooke songs.
 Carnell Smith remembers that he liked to sing spiritual hymns, especially those sung by The Mighty Clouds of Joy, a gospel group formed in the 1960s that added soul, rock, and R & B to their musical style.

 Jean Tyson, who once was co-owner of Tyson’s Trading Company in Micanopy, Florida, was a Newton fan.
 She claims that he always saw himself first and foremost as an artist.
 It mattered to him that his work was done well.

 Harold continued to paint and sell on the highways.
 Eventually he and Caronias had three children together.
 Dorothy and Harry ended up raising six children.
 In the late 1950s, Harold separated from Caronias and went to live in Fort Pierce.
-Over the years had relationships with other women and fathered maybe eleven children.
+Over the years, he had relationships with other women and may have fathered maybe eleven children.

-Like his two bothers, Sam and Lemuel, the quality of his work was important to him; more attention was paid to the composition and quality of the paintings than many of the other Highwaymen.
+Like his two brothers, Sam and Lemuel, the quality of Harold’s work was important to him.
+More attention was paid to the composition and quality of the paintings than many of the other Highwaymen.
 Still, he could produce paintings quickly when he had to.
 It wasn’t unusual for him to produce three or four works a day.
 Painting, after all, was the way he made a living.
 Newton’s works, which once sold for very modest prices, can now command five figure sums.

 Harold Newton’s color sense was well versed and his emotional range was varied and well communicated.
 He looked at the world around him and envisioned how to construct a landscape scene that wasn’t readily visible to an ordinary observer.
 He showed you how to see Florida’s grand scenery in a new way.
 There is no doubt that he was one of the most accomplished and talented of the all the Highwaymen.